Japec Jakopin: J&J Design revived

 In the meantime Jakopin brothers reestablished J&J Design as an independent company while the boatbuilding part of Seaway (Greenline and Shipman families) was taken over by SVP Yachts (Vladimir Zinchenko).
 The renewed venture continued to provide design as well as boat engineering and production process engineering for vessels from 20 to 80 feet, to major volume boatbuilders in the power and sailing area, including the Greenline builder SVP Yachts.
-Since 1983 J&J Design produced over 300 designs from which 60.000 boats were built, by 63 boatbuilders in 26 countries.
+Until 2024 J&J Design produced over 350 designs from which 75.000 boats were built, by boatbuilders in 30 countries.
 They won over 110 Boat of the Year, Design or Environmental awards.

+During the Boat Builder Awards 2024 event in Amsterdam, organized by RAI Amsterdam and Boat International Media, Japec and Jernej Jakopin, the founders of J&J Design, were awarded the title of "Designer of the Year", as pioneers in carbon epoxy and hybrid power technologies as well as for their influence across a wide part of the boatbuilding industry.